In Response to the Fiscal 2026 Reform of the NHI Drug Price System and Cost-Effectiveness Evaluation System

 Japan Pharmaceutical Manufacturers Association

-The Central Social Insurance Medical Council (hereinafter referred to as "Chuikyo") has recently compiled a "Framework for the Reform of the NHI Drug Price System in Fiscal 2026" and "Framework for the Reform of the Cost-Effectiveness Evaluation System in Fiscal 2026".
+Recently, the Central Social Insurance Medical Council (hereinafter referred to as "Chuikyo") compiled the "Framework for the FY2026 NHI Drug Price Reform" and the "Framework for the FY2026 Cost-Effectiveness Evaluation System Reform".
 This framework is the result of the wide-ranging efforts of all parties concerned.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) has expressed its opinions at the discussions on the NHI drug pricing system and cost-effectiveness evaluation system, mainly at the Chuikyo, from the viewpoint of contributing to the realization of a healthy society with longevity and economic growth of Japan through the research and development of innovative new drugs and their stable supply.
+The JPMA has expressed its opinions at the discussions on the NHI drug pricing system and the cost-effectiveness evaluation system, mainly at the Chuikyo, from the viewpoint of contributing to the realization of a healthy society with longevity and economic growth in Japan through the research and development of innovative new drugs and their stable supply.

 We appreciate the fact that the proposal clearly states that (1) verification of the cost-effectiveness evaluation system will be implemented and (2) the application of market expansion reimbursement (including special exceptions) to similar drugs (co-payments) will be abolished.
 With regard to the cost-effectiveness evaluation system, we will continue to participate vigorously in the discussions, aiming for a desirable system based on the results of the verification, after presenting issues that should be reviewed.

-On the other hand, we have postponed action on the following industry proposals, and we will continue to propose them in the future.
+On the other hand, we will continue to make proposals regarding the following industry proposals, which have been postponed and will continue to be addressed.

 A system in which innovativeness is appropriately evaluated by, for example, broadly selecting similar drugs in a manner that covers the current cost accounting method.